You need people to find you online, but somehow you got voted off the island called the internet.

 We've all seen that tribal reality TV moment when all the contestants meet by torchlight and vote to exile others with their votes written on a piece of bark, and put it into the giant tiki head.
 Someone is always getting voted off the island - does that apply to your website too?

 On the island (and reality TV show) called The World Wide Web, web pages get voted off too.
 These are pages that will never be seen by anyone again - ever.
-They sail off in the digital shore boat and wave goodbye.
-They entered the competition for attention and were created by well intentioned marketers who thought something needed to be explained and placed on your website.
+They sail off in the digital shore boat and wave goodbye becoming invisible like a web page that no one ever sees.
+They entered the competition for attention and were created by well-intentioned marketers who thought something needed to be explained and placed on your website.
 Somewhere along the way, many of those pages got voted off.

 Were they removed, banished, punished or marked as bad actors?

 Some of them were removed because they were spammy or published incorrectly.
 But that is not why most of them have been kicked off.
 The Internet is more like an island than you might think.
 There are only so many pages that people will visit.